Best Wireless Home Security Systems of 2024

 - Yard sign and stickers

-$541.91 $99.99 There’s a trend I’ve noticed in the home security industry, particularly with DIY providers.
+There’s a trend we’ve noticed in the home security industry, particularly with DIY providers.
 They like to make up exorbitant “regular” prices, and then offer deep discount “sales” that they attach artificial deadlines to, usually in the form of big banners at the top of their websites that say something like, “Ending at Midnight!”

 Here’s a tip though: It never ends at midnight.
-I’ve been covering Frontpoint for years, and I’ve never seen its packages cost full price.
+We’ve been covering Frontpoint for years, and we’ve never seen its packages cost full price.
 Don’t feel like you have to act quickly to take advantage of savings.
 You’ll always get a “discount.”

 Frontpoint isn’t the only offender either.
 SimpliSafe is guilty of it, and so is Abode.
-I’m sure there’s some pseudo-psychological marketing reason behind the tactic (it creates false scarcity), but it just feels a little weird to me.
+We’re sure there’s some pseudo-psychological marketing reason behind the tactic (it creates false scarcity), but it feels weird to us.

 >> Learn More: Abode Home Security Review

 Keep in mind, though, that there are legitimate ways to save on a home security system from the company.
-Check out my guide to Frontpoint’s deals for more information.
+Check out our guide to Frontpoint’s deals for more information.

-Here’s a breakdown of everything that comes with the Frontpoint monitoring package:
+Here’s a breakdown of everything that came with our Frontpoint monitoring package:

 - 24/7 monitoring